stackf/inbox/README.md

 - Labeling newsletters as `to-summarize` and `archive-in-3-days`
 - Notifying about important emails via Slack with draft responses
 - Categorizing notifications as urgent, important-not-urgent, or irrelevant
-- Applying the `processed by HI` label to all processed emails
+- Applying the `processed-by-hi` label to all processed emails

 ### Daily Report (runs daily at 19:00 Amsterdam time)
 The DARE assistant creates summary reports by: